-- Stand facing the low pulley station, grasp the hand grip in one hand while bracing your other hand on the machine (Note: Do not use the chrome guide rods as a brace as doing may cause injury.) - Your back should be at a 45 degree angle to the ground and knees should be slightly bend. - Keep your shoulders and head up and back arched.
+- Stand facing the low pulley station, grasp the hand grip in one hand while bracing your other hand on the machine - Your back should be at a 45 degree angle to the ground and knees should be slightly bend. - Keep your shoulders and head up and back arched.